okoala/awesome-stars/README.md

 - [nuxt.js](https://github.com/nuxt/nuxt.js) - Versatile Vue.js Framework
 - [lokka](https://github.com/kadirahq/lokka) - Simple JavaScript Client for GraphQL
 - [join-monster](https://github.com/stems/join-monster) - A GraphQL to SQL query execution layer for query planning and batch data fetching.
-- [Winds](https://github.com/GetStream/Winds) - Winds is an open source & beautiful RSS reader built using React/Redux/Sails/Node and Stream (https://getstream.io).
-It showcases personalized feeds powered by the https://getstream.io API.
-This tutorial explains how the personalization API works (http://bit.ly/personalization-winds).
-Try the online demo:
+- [Winds](https://github.com/GetStream/Winds) - NOTICE: Winds v2.0 is under active development and will be released in early 2018.
+It's feature packed with all kinds of goodies and we're excited for you to play with/experience them in the next release.
+Please stay tuned for updates at https://getstream.io/blog.
+For a quick read on Winds v2.0, check out the following blog post: https://medium.com/getstream-io/announcing-winds-2-0-an-electron-app-with-support-for-rss-podcasts-d13dbe812477.
+Thank you for your support! 🚀
 - [You-Dont-Need-Lodash-Underscore](https://github.com/you-dont-need/You-Dont-Need-Lodash-Underscore) - List of JavaScript methods which you can use natively + ESLint Plugin
 - [kingraph](https://github.com/rstacruz/kingraph) - Plots family trees using JavaScript and Graphviz
 - [whs.js](https://github.com/WhitestormJS/whs.js) - :rocket: 🌪 Super-fast 3D framework for Web Applications 🥇 & Games 🎮.
 Based on Three.js